Aliases for GNAS Gene

 GeneCards Summary for GNAS Gene

 GNAS (GNAS Complex Locus) is a Protein Coding gene.
 Diseases associated with GNAS include Mccune-Albright Syndrome and Osseous Heteroplasia, Progressive.
 Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Oxytocin signaling pathway.
-Gene Ontology (GO) annotations related to this gene include GTP binding and signal transducer activity.
+Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
 An important paralog of this gene is GNAL.

 May inhibit the adenylyl cyclase-stimulating activity of guanine nucleotide-binding protein G(s) subunit alpha which is produced from the same locus in a different open reading frame.